-Join Gordon Luckett for an in-depth discussion in this video Overview of Autodesk Vault, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Overview of Autodesk Vault, part of Learning Autodesk Vault.

 - [Voiceover] Understanding the components of Vault will help to guide you through the install process.
 We will look at the various options when installing, configuring, and using Autodesk Vault.
 There are three main flavors of Autodesk Vault: Vault Basic, Vault Workgroup, and Vault Professional.
 Vault Basic allows us to work with DWG files and Office documents, so we have full Microsoft Office integration, Word, Excel, and PowerPoint.
 We are able to use CAD based tools, such as AutoCAD, AutoCAD Map, AutoCAD Mechanical, to upload files.